 Watering process – misting Nepenthes

 Normally, I liberally mist my plants at least once a week.
-Some people say you shouldn’t get leaves wet because it causes fungal or bacterial infections—which it definitely can lead to (if the leaves stay wet for too long).
-To avoid this, I mist my leaves and then make sure they dry off by increasing airflow into the terrarium.
-If I let the humidity stay too high and the leaves too wet, some leaves started to get spotting and you can see that in some of the photos.
-Airflow and ebb/flow cycles of rain followed by dryness are important with almost every plant species, so I make sure the humidity isn’t over 85% for days in a row and let the humidity go as low as 60%.
+Some people say you shouldn’t ever get leaves wet because it causes fungal or bacterial infections—which it definitely can if the leaves stay wet for too long.
+However, I think water is supremely important for effective plant growth, so I like to drench my plants and then encourage a quick-dry.
+After a good watering I’ll even blow the leaves and crown out to remove water and then I’ll increase airflow in the terrarium for the next few hours.
+If the humidity is too high and the leaves are wet, some will start to get spotting (leaf mold in some cases or edema in others) and you can see that in some of the photos.
+Airflow and ebb/flow cycles of rain followed by dryness is important with almost every plant species, so I make sure the humidity isn’t over 85% for days in a row and let the humidity go as low as 60% directly after heavy watering.

 The anatomy of Nepenthes leaves actively funnels water toward the stem and down to the root ball.
 They’re physically adapted to direct water to the roots, so I soak the leaves to the point of water runoff.
 Then I’ll blow off any large beads and increase airflow in the terrarium for the next 3-5 hours, until no water is visible on the leaves.
 The fungal and/or bacterial issues can also be related to a plant’s overall health, which also relates to nutrients and again pH.